 Families in Global Transition is a welcoming forum for globally mobile individuals, families, and those working with them.
 We promote cross-sector connections for sharing research and developing best practices that support the growth, success and well-being of people crossing cultures around the world.

-Families in Global Transition originated from a discussion around Ruth van Reken’s kitchen table in 1998.
+The first Families in Global Transition conference was held on May 16, 1998, and originated from a discussion around Ruth van Reken’s kitchen table the previous year.

 Since then, the conferences have grown as has the reach.
 Yet the warmth, the welcome, the empathy and knowledge sharing that we associate with all our expatriate kitchen tables is the hallmark of Families in Global Transition.